Prime-TITAN-CameraMan/termux-desktops/Documentation/termux/problem_fix.md

 <br>

 ## How to fix Location problem <a name=location></a>
 Having problem to get Location access in Termux and Termux Desktops?
-Dont't worry—
+Don't worry—

 Run the following command in Termux and **Grant the Location permission**:
 ```